Gozfrth/Sudoku-Solver-in-Flask/README.md

 In `app.py`, The route `'/'` returns the HTML file `index.html` in the `static` folder using the render_template function from Flask.
 The POST request is a route `'/test'` that accepts a JSON object from the Javascript AJAX request.
 The `mymod.sol()` function is called to solve the puzzle, and the solution is returned as a JSON response to Javascript using the jsonify function from Flask.

 Now all thats left to do is to show the solved grid in the App.
-This can be done using
+This can be done by using a for loop and iterating through all rows and columns.
 ```Javascript
 document.getElementById(temp).value = solution[i][j];
 ```